io-berg/RollBetter/README.md

 Install tampermonkey and then add this script to it.
+You will always see the roll in your chat, but other people will only see if average roll is above 10.
+Try it by joining the same game from another browser.

 Dont cheat in real games, or do, I'm not your mom.